hubert17/sharpdevelopmvc/README.md

 ### Warning

 - Do not load the project in Visual Studio
-- Do not add Nuget packages which supports .NET Standard
+- Do not add Nuget package which supports .NET Standard

 ### Visual Studio 201x version

-- [Download here](https://github.com/aspdotnetgabs/sharpdevelopmvc/archive/refs/heads/visual-studio-201x-version.zip) the same project comptible with Visual Studio 2012-2019.
+- [Download here](https://github.com/aspdotnetgabs/sharpdevelopmvc/archive/refs/heads/visual-studio-201x-version.zip) the same project compatible with Visual Studio 2012-2019.

 ## Contributors